jeffvance/openshift-ceph-ex/mysql_ceph_host/README.md

 ```

 ### Environment:
+If the steps to install the environment, ose and mysql have not already been completed, then follow the instuctions linked-to directly below:

 The enviromnent used for all of the examples in this repo is described [here](../ENV.md).

 ### Setting up Openshift Enterprise (OSE):